JPL11/Embedded-Software/FPGA/README.md

 # FPGA

-This repo contains small size projects using NEXYS_A7 and Verilog
+This contains small size projects using NEXYS_A7 and Verilog